Getting Started

 Installation

-Krmx provides two reference implementations of its protocol.
-One for a server and one for a client.
-Both have been written in TypeScript.
-The server implementation for a NodeJS backend server and the client implementation for a React frontend.
+Krmx provides reference implementations of its protocol.
+These have been written in TypeScript.
+The server implementation for a NodeJS backend server and two client implementations.
+One client for a NodeJS client and one client for a React frontend.

 Almost everyone has access to a browser.
 Since, WebSockets are supported by all major web browsers nowadays, it makes sense for the reference implementation of the client to be browser-based.
-The client reference implementation has been written in TypeScript as that is the recommended language for the web.
-For consistency and type reusability, the server has also been written in TypeScript.
+The client reference implementations have been written in TypeScript as that is the recommended language for the web.
+For type reusability and consistency with the clients, the server has also been written in TypeScript.

 NodeJS Installation